Habib Mohammed (footballer, born 1997)

-Habib Mohammed (born 4 July 1997) is a Ghanaian footballer who plays as a centre-back for Ghanaian Premier League side Dreams.
+Habib Mohammed (born 4 July 1997) is a Ghanaian footballer who plays as a centre-back for Ethiopian Premier League club Fasil Kenema.
 He previously featured for Ashanti Gold and Asante Kotoko.

 Club career

 Ashanti Gold

 Mohammed started his career with Division Two side Allah Koso FC, moved to Aston Villa FC and later joined a Division One League side Bofoakwa Tano all in Brong Ahafo.
 In January 2017, Mohammed joined Ghana Premier League club Ashanti Gold on a two-year deal.
 He made his debut on 22 February 2017, in a 1–1 draw against Tema Youth.

 Asante Kotoko

 In January 2019, Mohammed signed for Asante Kotoko on a three-year contract.
 He made his debut for the club 10 April 2019 during the 2019 GFA Normalization Committee Competition coming on as an 85th minute substitute for Jordan Opoku in a 2–0 victory over his former club Ashanti Gold.
 Asante Kotoko went on to win the special competition defeating Karela United in the play-off championship final.
 Even though Mohammed played 22 league matches in the 2020–21 season, he was deemed surplus after Prosper Narteh Ogum was appointed as the head coach.
 His contract was then mutually terminated in September 2021 with four months remaining on the contract.